F5CodeGuru/asm342/module1/review.rst

         Policy Creation using Application-Ready Templates

-The LTM and Sys modules are much more feature rich, where most configuration options are available.
+The LTM and Sys modules are much more feature rich, and most configuration options are available.

 |
 |